MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/unknown-computer-object-guid-stolen.md

 This issue may continue to occur because the fix in the update rollup for Configuration Manager current branch version 1702 and later Configuration Manager current branch versions prevents the issue from occurring only going forward.
 It doesn't fix the issue if the issue currently exists in the environment.

-Therefore, the issue can continue to occur in Configuration Manager current branch version 1702 even after the version 1702 update rollup or a later version is applied.
+Therefore, the issue can continue to occur in Configuration Manager current branch version 1702 or newer even after the version 1702 update rollup or a later version is applied.
 This is true unless the following steps are taken:

 - Update the boot images on distribution points.
 - Recreate the boot media by using the updated images.